 On December 11, 2023, the Parties participated in a Pre-Hearing Conference referred to as a PHC, with Administrative Law Judge, referred to as ALJ, Ted Mann.

 On December 18, 2023, Chula Vista moved for an order to show cause, supported by declaration testimony and exhibits attached thereto, that Student’s counsel should appear on the first day of hearing, December 19, 2023.
 The crux of the motion was that Student’s lead counsel, Ms. Bayne, had stated that she would be unavailable the first day of hearing, but would have another counsel present.
-Chula Vista argued that Student had failed to meet and confer on witnesses as ordered in the PHC order.
+Chula Vista argued that Student had failed to meet and confer on witnesses s ordered in the PHC order.
 Student had filed a document called “Joint Witness Schedule” with the Office of Administrative Hearings, referred to as OAH.
 However, the declaration testimony and evidence from counsel for Chula Vista demonstrated that Student’s counsel did not meet and confer, despite numerous requests by Chula Vista ’s counsel, and unilaterally prepared the joint schedule, filed, and served it.

 In her declaration, Chula Vista Elementary School District’s counsel, Sarah Sutherland testified that she advised ALJ Mann and Student attorney Sheila Bayne at the PHC that Chula Vista was closed for the 2023 winter break during the scheduled dates for the Due Process Hearing.
 Ms. Sutherland stated that given the winter break schedule, it was possible Chula Vista’s employees have prearranged plans, including travel for the holidays, and as such, could be unavailable during these dates.
 Chula Vista contends that during the PHC, Ms. Bayne stated she would not be available for the first day of hearing on December 19, 2023, but would have an attorney from her firm present.
 Chula Vista expressed willingness to make any employees reasonably available on workdays, and to accept service of any subpoenas for current Chula Vista employees.